kubecost/docs/thanos-setup.md

 ## Configuration

-Thanos is a tool to aggregate prometheus metrics to a central object storage (S3 compatible) bucket.
+Thanos is a tool to aggregate Prometheus metrics to a central object storage (S3 compatible) bucket.
 Thanos is implemented as a sidecar on the Prometheus pod on all clusters.

-1. Follow steps [here](long-term-storage.md#option-b-out-of-cluster-storage-thanos) to enable all required Thanos components on a Kubecost Primary cluster, including the prometheus sidecar.
+1. Follow steps [here](long-term-storage.md#option-b-out-of-cluster-storage-thanos) to enable all required Thanos components on a Kubecost primary cluster, including the Prometheus sidecar.
 2. For each additional cluster, only the Thanos sidecar is needed.

 Consider the following Thanos recommendations for secondaries: